sammyher/sammyher.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
 description: Don't look at my commit messages.
-I assure you they are conventianal (to myself).
+I assure you they are conventional (to myself).
 nav: true
 nav_order: 4
 ---